Robust Representation Learning in Masked Autoencoders: Experiments and Results

 We hypothesize that the high masking ratio used during MAE pretraining contributes to the clustering behaviour.
-Since only small fraction of patches are visible, the encoder cannot rely on local neighborhoods and is forced to attend over far away patches from early layers.
-To quantify this behavior, we compute the mean attention distances \cite{heo2021rethinking} across the $90$ images selected from three ImageNet-1K classes, for each attention head across the $12$ layers.
+With only a small fraction of patches visible, the encoder cannot rely on local neighborhoods and is forced to attend over far away patches from early layers.
+To quantify this behavior, we compute mean attention distances \cite{heo2021rethinking} across $100$ images from ten ImageNet-1K classes, for each attention head across the $12$ layers.
 In standard ViTs, attention expands with network depth: initial layers focus on local patterns, while deeper layers gradually incorporate more global context (Fig.~\ref{fig:attndist} (left)).
 In contrast, for MAE (even with no masking), we find consistently high mean attention distances of approximately $80$–$120$ pixels across all heads and layers (Fig.~\ref{fig:attndist} (right)), indicating that MAE attends globally from the outset.
-We observe similar attention-distance pattern when repeating the analysis on $100$ randomly selected images from the SAM~\cite{sam} dataset.
+A similar attention-distance pattern is observed on $100$ randomly selected images from the SAM~\cite{sam} dataset, with values exceeding $110$-$120$ pixels across all heads and layers.
 This persistent long-range attention offers a mechanistic explanation for the emergence of class structure observed in the t-SNE plots.